naristiz/compbio/path_diagram_and_pre_graph.md

-Below are some pre-graphs to show how variables relate to one another, or my predictions.
+Below are some pre-graphs to show I predict the variables will behave.

 ![alt](/Users/Nati/Desktop/compbio/compbio/pregraph1.JPG)